-Convex grind generally not a common but very expensive grind.
+Convex grind is generally not a common but very expensive grind.
 The convex grind is analogous to the Scandi grind in a sense the taper begins close to the knife edge.
 However, it has a rounded curve, not a straight grind, which implies the steel behind the edge is thicker, resulting in one of the most durable grinds on the market.

 It works better at taking small amounts of material off or doing finer cuts.
 The thick edge can take a beating without chipping or rolling.
 Not all choppers use the convex grind.
 But it takes a lot of time to sharpen; due to this, they are relatively uncommon.

 It is well known that the thinner the edge, the better it cuts.
 The hollow grind is one of the thinnest edges you can get.
 This grind is usually done on a thin blade and ground to have a thin edge.
-Its also known as double grind.
+It’s also known as a double grind.
 If you combine a hollow grind, a thin edge, and a nice deep belly, it will be one of the best slicing knives you have ever had.
 Sharpening the hollow grind is typically easier than other grinds.
 This kind of grind is best for gutting, skinning, and butchering animals.
-Dressing your game demands a knife that has ideal slicing to take off the skin.
+Dressing your game demands a knife that has the ideal slicing to take off the skin.

 Best Bushcraft Knife Makers

 Plenty of brands have been producing the best bushcraft knives for years.
 The features of any knife merely depend on the brand and more on the quality material used.
 But if you find both at a place, it will be incredible.
-We’ve mentioned several top brands that are producing quality bushcraft knives, may be some are missing.
+We’ve mentioned several top brands that are producing quality bushcraft knives, maybe some are missing.

 After years of experience and compiling reviews from professionals, we concluded that you should carry several knives in your outdoor kit.
-It would be best if you kept Scandi grind for fine wood works, a Saber for heavy camp tasks, a Convex grind for chopping, and a hollow grind for cleaning game.
+It would be best if you kept Scandi grind for fine woodworks, a Saber for heavy camp tasks, a Convex grind for chopping, and a hollow grind for cleaning game.